 4. Continued participation

-Although participation in athletics has dramatically increased since Title IX was established, many women still see sports as something they simply want to try out or experiment with.
+Since Title IX was established, there has been a dramatic increase in athletic participation.
+However, many women still see sports as something they simply want to try or experiment with.
 This is why I recommend talking with players about continuing their athletic careers – the benefits can be lifelong!

 On the same note, peer pressure is very difficult for girls of all ages.
-Being an athlete can help offset that, as you can encourage them to participate in sports and a healthy, active lifestyle.
-Studies have shown that high school female athletes have more of a positive body image than non-athletes, so why not do your best to keep that going!
+Being an athlete can help offset that.
+You can encourage them to participate in sports and a healthy, active lifestyle.
+Additionally, studies have shown that high school female athletes have more of a positive body image than non-athletes.
+Why not do your best to keep that going!

 BSN SPORTS Women

-At BSN SPORTS, we realized there was a clear need to elevate women’s sports at all levels – from providing more support to coaches of female athletes, to connecting women working in the sports industry.
+At BSN SPORTS, we realized there was a clear need to elevate women’s sports at all levels.
+From providing more support to coaches of female athletes, to connecting women working in the sports industry, we’re committed to doing our part.
 Because of this, we’ve made it a priority to uplift and empower women in sports through our key partnerships, programs and content.

 Learn more about the other BSN SPORTS women’s initiatives here.